thibaud-c/Graz_402.424/lab_04/README.md

 Our columns are now ready!
 However, `latitude` and `longitude` are still not in the correct format, both are still only numbers and not considered as a geometry by PostGIS.
 We need to add a geometry column to the table to store the geographic coordinates as a point.
 The `geometry` data type is used to store geometric data, such as points, lines, and polygons.
 To do this, we should add a new column of type `geometry` to the table.
 The `geometry` data type is a special data type used in PostGIS to store geometric data.
 It can store various types of geometric data, including points, lines, and polygons.
 In this case, we will use it to store the latitude and longitude as a point.

-we will use the `ALTER TABLE` command to add a new column called `geometry` to the table.
+We will use the `ALTER TABLE` command to add a new column called `geometry` to the table.
 The `geometry` column will be of type `geometry(Point,4326)`, which means it will store points in the WGS 84 coordinate reference system (CRS).
 We could also imagine to use a CRS that is more suitable for our region, but we will keep it simple for now.

 ```sql
 ALTER TABLE population